 Sensations of burning, rawness, throbbing, stabbing or aching in the vaginaUrinary symptoms such as frequency, urgency and incomplete emptying of the bladderPain during intercourse or inability to have penetrative sexHemorrhoids or rectal fissures (tears in the anal area)Low back and/or hip painConstipation

 There is no one clear cause of pelvic floor dysfunction.
 Contributing factors for hypertonic pelvic floor dysfunction may include anxiety, stress, hip or low back injury, holding urine, excessive core-strengthening exercises, or physical or psychological trauma.
-Childbirth, straining during bowel movements, high intensity exercise, obesity and age may contribute to a weakened pelvic floor.
+Childbirth, straining during bowel movements, high-intensity exercise, obesity, and age may contribute to a weakened pelvic floor.

-Age in particular can play a significant role in pelvic floor dysfunction.
+Age, in particular, can play a significant role in pelvic floor dysfunction.
 The older the patient, the higher the prevalence of the condition.
 An estimated 25% of women age 20 and over experience pelvic floor dysfunction, a number which rises to 40% for women between the ages of 40 and 50, and to 50% for women over 60.
 If you’re experiencing symptoms of pelvic floor dysfunction and you’re over 40, it may be time to speak to a pelvic pain specialist to find support.

 Finding Relief from Pelvic Floor Dysfunction